-The BS chemistry and biochemistry majors both meet the certification requirements of the American Chemical Society.
-Both majors are excellent preparation for medical, dental, veterinary, or chiropractic school admission.
+The Department of Chemistry and Biochemistry offers B.S., M.S. and Ph.D. degrees certified by the American Chemical Society (ACS) and the American Society for Biochemistry and Molecular Biology (ASBMB).
+Each major sets students up for successful admission into various health professional programs, such as medical, dental, veterinary or chiropractic schools.
 They provide training for students planning to attend graduate school or work in the chemical or biochemical industries.
-Students in both majors have the option of developing a specialization in secondary (high school) teaching, and students pursuing the chemistry major have the option of developing an emphasis in environmental chemistry or materials science.
+Students in both chemistry and biochemistry majors have the option of developing a specialization in secondary (high school) teaching, and students pursuing the chemistry major have the option of developing an emphasis in environmental chemistry or materials science.

 The graduate programs in the department lead to the M.S. or Ph.D. degrees in chemistry or a Ph.D. degree in biochemistry.
-Research programs exist in analytical, biochemistry, chemical education, environmental, organic, and physical chemistry.
-All students admitted to the graduate program receive a full assistantship to support them during their studies.
+Research programs exist in analytical, biochemistry, chemical education, environmental, organic and physical chemistry.
+All students admitted to the graduate program have the opportunity to receive a full assistantship to support them during their studies.

 What Does It Mean to Major in Chemistry or Biochemistry?

 Chemistry Help Center - Resource for Student Success